Link to plugin page: https://zeroqode.com/plugin/algolia-search-1540375006836x287114215703707650

 An interesting part happens in the Content field, here we define how objects should look in Algolia "JSON format" for each field, we will enter the name of the field, and the dynamics of the field.

-This action can be started as "Bulk" in the Bubble database.
-This way, the synchronization between Bubble and Algolia will be very fast, 10k updates / 1 min.
+This action can be started as "Bulk" in the Bubble database by creating the Event coupled with different Object actions.
+This way, the synchronization between Bubble and Algolia will be very fast.

 Algolia - Delete Object - an action that will delete an object from Algolia.
 This action contains the same fields as Update except for the Content field.